 You don’t want to be on the hook for $50,000, because you had to be airlifted to the nearest hospital.
 I personally recommend World Nomads Insurance.
 I’ve used them many times and never had an issue.

 3. Portable Phone Charger

 The last thing you want is for all your electronics to run out of juice.
 Anker PowerCore 10000 is a perfectly sized charger to bring with you on your trip.
 But, seriously, don’t forget the charger when checking your Banff packing list.
 You may need your phone in case of an emergency.

 Did you like my Banff packing list?
 What do you always bring on your camping trips?
+Do you have any plans to visit Banff in the summer?
 Leave all thoughts in the comments!

 Note: This post contains affiliate links.
 If you make a purchase, I earn a small commission at no additional cost to you!